 - SVG is based on XML.
 It is therefore dead easy to create SVG output programatically.
 For example, a status icon that needed to be colored red in some cases and green in others would typically require two separate versions of the same image.
 With SVG you could create a single version and alter a color attribute on the fly — driven by your application’s business logic.

 - A single SVG image can be used at multiple sizes throughout a solution.
 Plus, if a solution is changed and artwork needs to be resized, in all likelihood this could be accomplished without needing to actually edit any images.

 - If a visitor to your website prints a page — perhaps using their 1200 dpi laser printer — they will get print-quality artwork rather than low-res "screen quality" artwork.
 (Although perhaps printing is now a somewhat antiquated concept.)

 - It’s easy to fall back to conventional PNG images: the DealTrack website serves PNG images to older browsers.
 If you’re visiting with an older browser, you’ll get served an additional style sheet that replaces all SVG images with PNG alternatives.
-(There’s a slight overhead with this approach, but it’s preferable to optimise for modern browsers.)
+(There’s a slight overhead with this approach, but it’s preferable to optimize for modern browsers.)
 Exporting your vector images to PNG format from Illustrator is easy.